New EnglandFarm Guide

 When peaches and nectarines ripen in Massachusetts

-Stone fruit is more fragile than apples and more sensitive to spring frost, rain, heat, and weekend field traffic.
-Some years bring a generous U-pick window; other years shift more fruit to farm stand sales.
+Stone fruit is more fragile than apples and more sensitive to spring frost, rain, heat, and weekend picking pressure.
+Some years bring a generous U-pick window.
+Other years, more peaches and nectarines may move to farm stand sales.

 How to choose a Massachusetts stone fruit stop